codota/tabnine-vscode/README.md

 ## Installing

+Install just like any other [vscode extension](https://marketplace.visualstudio.com/items?itemName=HuggingFace.huggingface-vscode).

+### However, if you installed dev version from src before, please follow step below:

 Step 1: Uninstall previous version if you have already installed huggingface-vscode under VSCode Extensions tab.

 Because it was a fork of [tabnine-vscode](https://github.com/codota/tabnine-vscode), in some previous versions, this extension will appear as `Tabnine AI Autocomplete`.